Emir-Acikgoz-50/datascience/portfolio/research_project/reflection_and_evaluation.md

 <h3>Situation</h3>

 The research project has been done in a group.
 This meant that, as a group, we all hold a collective responsibility to ensure that the endproduct is what it should be.
 Therefore, working as a proper team is paramount is to be succesfull, no matter the endeavour.
-However, to ensure that the project was on the right course, good communication amongst the group memebrs and a manifestation of both individual and collective responsability was called for.
+However, to ensure that the project was on the right course, good communication amongst the group members and a manifestation of both individual and collective responsability was called for.
 To strenghen both of these things, any group needs a leader that sets sail into the right direction, making sure everyone on the ship does their part.

 <h3>Task</h3>